zsal/simonecb/README.md

 	vector<uberzahl> result = encrypt(msg, key);

-When the result is printed out, it should be the ciphetext listed above.
+When the result is printed out, it should be the ciphertext listed above.